Basics - Part 3

 Asking closed questions

-Asking a closed question (one that can be answered by yes or no), is quite simple.
+Asking a closed question (such as one that can be answered by yes or no), is quite simple.
 For this, we use the ли particle, usually added after the verb (with the verb to be, съм, at the present tense, it is placed before):

 "Има ли котка?" - Is there a cat?